The production process begins with your emailing the manuscript to

 spiral binding are also available.

-the final cover will look.
+Gorham Printing emails the author a pdf proof.
 Changes may still be made at that point

 for a small surcharge.
 (There are almost always changes!)
 See Costs for